 Serving with Captain Wilkins are:

-Sergeant Debra R Tate, UAB Hospital Precinct Operations and UAB Emergency Department
+Sergeant Eric S. White, UAB Hospital Precinct Operations and UAB Emergency Department

-Sergeant Randall K. Agee, UAB Highlands and UAB Callahan Eye Foundation Hospital
+Sergeant Randall K. Agee, The Kirklin Clinic, UAB Highlands and UAB Callahan Eye Foundation Hospital

-Corporal Patricia Dudley, UAB Hospital Security Services Unit
+Corporal Benny P. Washington, Hospital Security Services Unit